lilykriopelle/intermediate-react-react-router/lesson/outline/outline-template.md

 5. In addition to providing the `Link` component, RR provides `NavLink` – a special type of link that displays differently depending on whether or not the current URL path matches the `NavLink`'s `to` prop.
 These can be quite useful for building navigation menus, as they differentiate between active and inactive content, enabling a user to quickly see which contet they are viewing.

 ### Checkpoints Summary

-_Check out the [content standards](http://curriculum-documentation.codecademy.com/Content-Standards/checkpoint/) for guidance on writing narratives for exercises._

 1. The learner will import `Link` from RR and create a series of `Link` components.
 2. The learner will import `NavLink` from RR and create a series of `NavLink` components.